alan-turing-institute/temporal-random-indexing/README.md

 1. Install Java JDK 1.7, Maven, Git.
 2. Clone the project using Git.
 3. Compile the project using the command: *mvn package*.
+4. Rename the file config.ex.properties in config.properties and set the parameters in the config file.
-4. Execute the bash script run.sh followed by the class name and arguments (see Command Line Guideline for more details).
+5. Execute the bash script run.sh followed by the class name and arguments (see Command Line Guideline for more details).

 Usage
 --------